av01d/fabric-brushes/README.md

 ## Real world examples

-The Fontpicker plugin is used (among others) on the following websites:
+These brushes for fabric.js are used (among others) on the following websites:

 - [PosterMaker.com](https://www.postermaker.com/)